KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

     An alternative design allocates this block on a per-device or per-queue basis and should work.
     However, it is not possible to identify the command buffer that causes the error if multiple command buffers are submitted at once.
-* For each draw call, allocate a descriptor set and update it to point to the block of device memory just allocated.
+* For each draw, dispatch, and trace rays call, allocate a descriptor set and update it to point to the block of device memory just allocated.
     If descriptor indexing is enabled, also update the descriptor set to point to the allocated input buffer.
     Fill the input buffer with the size and write state information for each descriptor array.
     There is a descriptor set manager to handle this efficiently.